Dutch orthography: Sound to spelling correspondences

 Dutch uses the following letters and letter combinations.
-Note that for simplicity, dialectal variation and subphonemic distinctions are not always indicated.
+For simplicity, dialectal variation and subphonemic distinctions are not always indicated.
 See Dutch phonology for more information.

 The following list shows letters and combinations, along with their pronunciations, found in modern native or nativised vocabulary:

 The following additional letters and pronunciations appear in non-native vocabulary or words using older, obsolete spellings (often conserved in proper names):